ANRGUSC/lorawandocs/docs/source/lora.rst

 * Range:                  Up to 20 KM

-What is LoRa Gateway?
+What is Lora Gateway?
 +++++++++++++++++++++

-LoRa gateway is a sophisticated software architecture designed to carry out communication in LoRa network terminology.
+Lora gateway is a sophisticated software architecture designed to carry out communication in Lora network terminology.
 It acts as a smart hub between end devices and application network server.
 In future, it will be preinstalled on all IoT enabled hardware to support wide range of applications.

-Advantages of LoRa WAN
+Advantages of Lora WAN
 ++++++++++++++++++++++

 * Long battery life for devices and sensors due to low power consumption